4207 Bell Engineering Center

 Mr. Grimsley is a Project Leader at Goodman Manufacturing in Houston, Texas.
 He was previously with the Whirlpool Corporation for more than twenty years in various engineering and management positions in manufacturing and product development.
 Prior to his Whirlpool experience, Mr. Grimsley spent eight years with General Electric.
 He completed his BSIE in 1982 at the University of Arkansas and his MSIE at the University of Illinois in 1987.
 A licensed Professional Engineer, Mr. Grimsley served as President for the Arkansas Academy of Industrial Engineering for the 2012-2013 term.

-Mr. Gross, FACHE, is the founder and current President/Owner of Elder Independence.
+Mr. Gross, FACHE, is the Administrator at Mt.
+Carmel Community in Rogers, Arkansas.
 Mike is a lifelong resident of Arkansas and has worked in healthcare since 1985.
 Mike serves on the board of the local Senior Adult Center and Rotary Club, is a Fellow in the American College of Healthcare Executives, and is active in his Church and Community.
 He earned his Bachelor of Science in industrial engineering from the University of Arkansas in 1984.
 He was inducted into the Arkansas Academy of Industrial Engineering in 2007 and is currently serving as President-Elect.

 |Sunderesh S. Heragu